soumyamishra89/github-analyser/README.md

  in docker-compose.yml provide the missing CLIENTID and CLIENT secret and run docker-compose up github-analyser
  ```
- where ./env.list file contains the CLIENTID and CLIENT SECRET
+ where ./env.list file contains the CLIENTID and CLIENTSECRET
+ The default port is 8080.
+The app will be available at http://localhost:8080.
+ To change the port it can passed as environment variable like CLIENTID and CLIENTSECRET.
+ e.g.PORT=8000

 # Package structure
 ## backend